cakephp/docs/en/core-libraries/helpers/html.rst

         The 'separator', 'firstClass' and 'lastClass' options were added.

     .. versionchanged:: 2.5
-        The 'escape' option were added.
+        The 'escape' option was added.

 .. meta::